 What majors and minors are offered?

-- The Bachelor of Science in Wildlife Conservation and Management degree is one of only two programs in the state of Missouri to offer all of the required courses for certification as a Wildlife Biologist by The Wildlife Society.
+- The Bachelor of Science majoring in Wildlife Conservation and Management degree is one of only two programs in the state of Missouri to offer all of the required courses for certification as a Wildlife Biologist by The Wildlife Society.

 As a high school student, how should I prepare for a biology degree?

-- The department’s Student Chapter of The Wildlife Society was awarded the International Chapter of the Year Award in 2011 and 2013.
+- The Student Chapter of The Wildlife Society was awarded the International Chapter of the Year Award in 2011 and 2013.

 - Grants from the National Institutes of Health totaling $136,000.

-- Grants from the National Science Foundation totaling $61,000.
+- Grants from the U.S. Fish and Wildlife Service totaling $10,000

 The department’s student organizations are involved in numerous service projects such as street and trail clean-up, Girl Scout Merit Badge workshops, stream teamwork, quail surveys and volunteer as naturalists for the Missouri Department of Conservation.
 Faculty members serve on various community boards and volunteer for community projects throughout the year.
 They also work with students on their projects and host many community and school groups that tour the department.